25 Equal Opportunity, Affirmative Action, and Nondiscrimination

 A. Administrative Responsibility

-The President of MTSU has appointed IE&C as the area responsible for developing and implementing the University's equal ppportunity and affirmative action program and for ensuring fair practices in employment and education.
+The President of MTSU has appointed Office of Institutional Equity and Compliance (IEC) as the area responsible for developing and implementing the University's equal opportunity and affirmative action program and for ensuring fair practices in employment and education.

 1. Ensure that plans are prepared and administered effectively within the time frame established.